STI lifts on optimism over relaxation of Covid-19 curbs

-SINGAPORE (THE BUSINESS TIMES) - Local investors took heart at Friday's news of the expected relaxation of Covid-19 measures.
+Local investors took heart at yesterday's news of the expected relaxation of Covid-19 measures.

 All eyes will now be on Finance Minister Lawrence Wong's ministerial statement on Monday, which will outline support measures for heightened Covid-19 restrictions.